Infrared & Health

 IR-A/B/C – Shortwave radiators

 With glowing tungsten filaments surrounded by glass or quartz tubes, radiator temperatures of up to 2,000 ° C can be achieved.
-The principle here is similar to a filtered halogen incandescent lamp and is known in a smaller version as a red light bulb, which has long been used in the household as a heat lamp (especially for head irradiation).
+The principle here is similar to a filtered halogen bulb and is known in smaller designs as a red-light bulb, which has long been used in households as a heat lamp (especially for head irradiation).

-The radiation distribution results again from the temperature of the radiator – the maximum of the spectrum is, depending on the temperature, in the IR-A range or at the limit of the IR-A to the IR-B range.
+The radiation distribution is again determined by the temperature of the emitter – the peak of the spectrum lies, depending on the temperature, in the IR-A range or at the boundary between the IR-A and IR-B ranges.

 • Protected INFRAROTMED emitter for red light and infrared light applications